Unit 5 - Practice Quiz

 C. Novelty Detection using an Isolation Forest trained on clean baseline data.

-D. Anomaly Detection using an Isolation Forest or a soft-margin One-Class SVM (e.g., using a hyperparameter).
+D. Novelty Detection using a standard One-Class SVM with a hard margin.

 49 Fraudsters often attempt an 'evasion attack' against LOF-based fraud detection systems by creating dense 'Sybil' clusters—a tightly knit group of fraudulent accounts that exhibit identical, highly correlated transaction behaviors.
 How does this attack mathematically exploit the Local Outlier Factor (LOF)?